awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-grant.md

    + The AWS Region that you created the flow in
    + The encryption key and algorithm if you set up encryption on the entitlement
-   + The percentage of the entitlement data transfer fee that the subscriber is responsible for
+   + The percentage of the entitlement data transfer fee that the subscriber is responsible for **Note**
+MediaConnect suppresses null packets in an effort to optimize the data connection between the content originator's flow and the subscriber's flow\.
+This can result in a fluctuating bitrate on the subscriber's flow, or a difference between the bitrate of the content originator's flow and the subscriber’s flow\.
+We recommend that you monitor source health as a combination of `SourceBitRate` and other metrics such as `SourceContinuityCounter` and `SourceNotRecoveredPackets`\.

 **To grant an entitlement on a flow \(AWS CLI\)**